anthonymiyoro/Kiva-Loan-Recipients-Prediction/readme.md

 # Insights from Kiva Data

-### This repository contains a seriess of notebooks with which we try to predict the leading factors that can predict the loan amount someone can recieve from Kiva
+### This repository contains a seriess of notebooks with which we try to predict the leading factors that influence the loan amount someone will recieve from Kiva

 In the first notebook we summarise the main characterisitcs of the dataset so as to know which algorithm to use in the future.